Naruto RPG

 • A maximum of four players may be a part of a mission group.

-• Each player must Copy/Paste their stat page into their first post.
+• Each player must Copy/Paste their stat page into their first post during Hunter Missions, and it is encouraged to do the same for regular missions.

-• All group members must evenly split the Word Count Requirement.
-For Example, A 3000 WC mission with 3 members in the mission thread requires each member to complete 1000 WC to earn rewards.
+• All group members must split the Word Count Requirement.
+For Example, A 3000 WC mission with three members in the mission thread requires each member to complete their portion of WC to earn rewards.

-• In the event of an inactive player, the "48 Hour Rule" may be enacted, their split of WC must still be completed by the remaining members, whatever WC they added before they left is still applied, but they do not earn Rewards.
+• In the event of an inactive player, the "48-Hour Rule" may be enacted, but the remaining members must still complete their split of WC.
+Whatever WC they added before they left is still applied, but they do not earn Rewards.
 Example: Three players start a B Rank (3000 WC) mission.
 One player completes 500 WC and becomes inactive.
 The two remaining players must now complete 1250 WC each.

 • Missions provide a Task that drives the topic.
 How the mission is completed is up to the group members, but the task must be completed before the topic's conclusion.

 • Each player receives all listed Rewards when completing a mission.
-Players may also use their WC to claim Stats/Techniques/AP at the normal rate.
+Players may also use their WC to claim Stats/Techniques/AP at the standard rate.

 Mission Location